magzine-ai/enterprise-chat-ui/README.md

 - **Multi-Conversation Management**: Create, search, and organize multiple chat conversations
 - **Rich Content Blocks**: Support for charts, tables, code, queries, forms, and more
 - **Splunk Integration**: Specialized components for Splunk query execution and visualization
+- **Java Code Intelligence**: AI-powered code understanding, indexing, and Q&A for Java codebases
 - **Real-time Updates**: WebSocket support for live message and job updates
 - **Mock Services**: Frontend-only development mode with in-memory data
 - **Administration Marketplace**: Component marketplace for onboarding and integrations